jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 BuckleScript is also the primary compiler for Reason.
-The Javascript it produces can run either on Node or on the browser.
-We can insert arbitrary Javascript inside our Reaso
+And the Javascript it generates can run both on Node and on the Browser.

 So for the rest of this talk, we're going to be talking about using the Reason syntax for OCaml, with the BuckleScript compiler.